|

 band of frequencies is available

-buffer In data transmission, a temporary storage location
+to transmit information. buffer In data transmission, a temporary storage location

-for information being sent or received.
+for information being sent or received. bus An electrical conductor used for

 transmitting signal or power from one or more sources to one or

+more destinations.
 Butterworth crossover A

 type of crossover circuit utilizing